 Every time I go to the store, I seem to come home with another variety of winter squash.
 I love butternut, buttercup, pumpkin, hubbard, spaghetti and sweet dumpling, just to name a few.
 I especially love acorn squash.

-1 medium acorn squash (about 1 lb), cut in half lengthwise and seeds/strings removed
+- 1 medium acorn squash (about 1 pound), cut in half lengthwise and seeds/strings removed

-1 Tbsp fresh sage, minced or 1 tsp dried sage, crumbled
+- 1 tablespoon fresh sage, minced or 1 teaspoon dried sage, crumbled

 - ⅛ teaspoon salt

 - ⅛ teaspoon freshly ground black pepper